 Field-hunting tip

-Look in alluvial deposits country — that is the host setting where mali garnet typically forms.
+Look in alluvial deposits country, the host setting where mali garnet typically forms.
 If you start seeing quartz, calcite, epidote in float, you are in the right ground.
 Field specimens usually show a dodecahedral crystals habit, so train your eye for that shape before scanning the outcrop.